nicolasduminil/eip/README.md

 I use to react to posts on this site recommending books, like *Clean Architecture*, published 8 years ago, which I consider outdated.
 It happened also to me recently to advice against *Spring in Action*, published initially in 2019 and currently in its 6th edition, dated 2022.
-So, in 3 years, this book has been published 6 times !
+So, this book has been published 6 times in 3 years !
+Which wasn't obviously enough to cover its full spectrum as it still lacks lots of topics.

-Which is to say that I'm not really a big fan of old books because, in our field, things are changing so fast, for the best and for the worst.
-But this book, published in 2003, is incredibly up to date.
+Anyway, if I'm dwelling on this subject here, this is to say that I'm not really a big fan of old books because, in our field, things are changing so fast, for the best and for the worst.
+But this EIP book, published in 2003, is incredibly up to date.

 So, after reading it again more than 20 years later, I thought that I definitely need to contribute somehow to promote these EIPs which, in my opinion, represent the most